A metric-like topology yon BL-algebras: Preliminaries

-\\ Recall that a triangular norm, in shortly a t-norm, is a binary function $T$ from $[0,1]^2$ into $[0,1]$ which is associative, commutative, non-decreasing on both arguments and $T(1,x)=x$ for all $x\in[0,1]$.
-If the boundary condition of a t-norm is reversed, it is called a t-conorm or an s-norm.
-Thus an s-norm is an associative, commutative, non-decreasing function $S$ from the unite square into the unite interval satisfying for all $x\in[0,1]$ the boundary condition $S(0,x)=x$.
+In many-valued logics, t-norms and s-norms sometimes play the role of the interpretation of the conjunction and disjunction connective.
+Recall that a triangular norm, in shortly a t-norm, is a binary function $T$ from $[0,1]^2$ into $[0,1]$ which is associative, commutative, non-decreasing on both arguments and $T(1,x)=x$ for all $x\in[0,1]$ \cite[Definition 1.1]{Klement}.
+The concept of t-conorm or s-norm reversed the boundary condition of the concept of t-norm.
+Thus an s-norm is an associative, commutative, and non-decreasing function $S$ from the unite square into the unite interval satisfying for all $x\in[0,1]$ the boundary condition $S(0,x)=x$ \cite[Definition 1.13]{Klement}.

-A t-norm $T$ and an s-norm $S$ are called dual if $S(x,y)=1-T(1-x,1-y)$ for all $x,y\in[0,1]$.
-Bellow, the most important t-norms and their dual s-norms are listed in Table \ref{tnor}.
+Bellow, the most important t-norms and s-norms which are employed in the most significant many-valued logics as conjunction and disjunction are listed in Table \ref{tnor}.